-Embryo transfer in the equine industry has been primarily used to obtain offspring from mares with restricted reproductive potential (mares with undiagnosed subfertility, uterine pathologies, or simply older mares) or from performance mares that must remain nonpregnant to continue to compete.
+Embryo transfer in the equine industry has been primarily used to obtain offspring from mares with restricted reproductive potential (mares with undiagnosed subfertility, uterine disease, or simply older mares) or from performance mares that must remain nonpregnant to continue to train and compete.
 Most breed associations allow the registration of foals born by embryo transfer, and an increasing number now allow the registration of multiple foals born in the same year.
-Because of this recent increased acceptance by breed registries, many horse breeders have obtained several foals in one breeding season from a single donor mare.
+Because of this relatively recent increased acceptance by breed registries, many horse breeders have obtained several foals in one breeding season from a single donor mare.

 Superovulating mares with a purified form of equine follicle-stimulating hormone extract preparation (eFSH) to increase ovulation and embryo recovery rates is no longer commonly done commercially.
 Difficulties with manufacturing suitable gonadotropins and the variable response of mares to FSH stimulation have precluded widespread commercial use of this approach to produce equine embryos.
 It was thought that the low embryo recovery rate in mares ovulating >4 follicles/ovary could be attributed to an inability of the ovarian fossa to accommodate multiple ovulations in that area, or alternatively, excessive response to the FSH stimulation could result in dysmatured oocytes.

 Nonsurgical techniques are currently used to collect and transfer horse embryos.
 Embryo collection is usually performed on day 7 or 8 (day 0 = ovulation).
-The use of good standard techniques generally yields a recovery rate of ~75%; this rate can be as high as 90% for young maiden or fertile mares or as low as 10%–20% in subfertile mares.
-Before embryo collection, palpation per rectum and ultrasonography are performed mainly to document the presence of the corpus luteum, the degree of cervical tone, and absence of any fluid in the uterus.
+The use of good standard techniques generally results in a recovery rate of ~75%; this rate can be as high as 90% for young maiden or fertile mares or as low as 10%–20% in subfertile mares.
+Before embryo collection, palpation per rectum and ultrasonography are performed mainly to document the presence of the corpus luteum, the extent of cervical tone, and absence of any fluid in the uterus.
 Mild soap or povidone-iodine scrub can be used to wash the perineal region, followed by a thorough rinsing with clean water.

 Once the uterus is filled, it can be gently manipulated per rectum to aid the recovery of fluid.
-An embryo filter equipped with a 75-micron mesh is usually connected to the end of the outflow tubing to yield ~40–60 mL of fluid.
-In some cases, an injection of oxytocin (10 IU) may be given to minimize the retention of a large amount of flush media in the uterus.
-The recovered fluid should be clear and free of significant amount of debris and blood.
+An embryo filter equipped with a 75-mcm mesh is usually connected to the end of the outflow tubing to produce ~40–60 mL of fluid.
+In some cases, an injection of oxytocin (10 U, IM or SC) may be administered to minimize the retention of a large amount of flush media in the uterus.
+The recovered fluid should be clear and free of a noteworthy amount of debris and blood.
 Nearly 100% of the fluid used to lavage the uterus should be recovered.
 A total of 4–8 L of flush media is used to complete the embryo collection procedure (flush).
 If retention of fluid is suspected or if the outflow of media is interrupted, transrectal ultrasonography may be used to assess the presence of intraluminal fluid.
 A common cause of interrupted outflow drainage of flush media results from placing the tip of the catheter intracervically and not in the body of the uterus: the media easily flow into the uterus but not outward.

 The nonsurgical embryo transfer is performed using transcervical catheterization.
-Plastic straws, 0.25 or 0.5 mL, are used to load the embryo; the column of medium containing the embryo should be surrounded by two small columns of air, which are in turn surrounded by two columns of medium.
+Plastic straws (0.25 or 0.5 mL) are used to load the embryo; the column of medium containing the embryo should be surrounded by two small columns of air, which are in turn surrounded by two columns of medium.
 The straw loaded with the embryo is fitted into an embryo transfer gun.
 Embryo transfer sheaths with side delivery can minimize embryo damage during the transfer procedure.

 Pregnancy rates do not appear to differ from those obtained with fresh embryos, especially if embryos are shipped counter-to-counter on the same day they are collected.
-Embryos are routinely shipped in commercially available holding media that are ready-to-use preparations containing 0.4% bovine serum albumin and antibiotics.
+Embryos are routinely shipped in commercially available holding media that are ready-to-use preparations containing 0.4% bovine serum albumin and antimicrobials.
 The embryo is placed into a 2-mL polypropylene cryotube vial or a 5-mL snap-cap tube that contains the holding media.
 The tube with the embryo is then placed into a semen shipping container designed to cool and transport horse semen.
 The container is preferably shipped to an embryo transfer facility on the same day the collection is performed using an airline carrier (counter-to-counter) or processed for overnight delivery using a commercial carrier.